Letter 28015

 - Swaffham, Norfolk, England (near Scotland)

-Hi, Edward.
-Yes you can run electrical devices submerged in very pure water.
+A. Hi, Edward.
+Yes you can run electrical devices submerged in very very pure water.
 But distilled water may not be pure enough.
-And as soon as you put the PC in the water, some salts from soldering fluxes or other sources may start contaminating it.
-You probably would need to recirculate the water through a very capable deionization system such as is used to generate ultra pure water for semiconductor fabrication to remove that salt.
+And as soon as you put the PC in the water, salts from soldering fluxes and other sources will start contaminating the water so it's no longer de-ionized.
+You probably would need to recirculate the water through a very capable deionization system such as is used to generate ultra pure water for semiconductor fabrication to remove that salt, catching all the salts that start dissolving from the PC so you can keep the water pure enough to not conduct.
+This is the theory, but it's probably a dangerous and impractical experiment for a student.

 Regards,

-Water doesn't conduct electricity at all...sorry but it is true.
+A. Water doesn't conduct electricity at all ... sorry but it is true.

 While developing a precipitation sensor I personally conducted multiple experiments on conduction thru water and especially distilled water as rain water is mostly mineral free.
 I tried various brands of distilled water and even some I distilled myself thru a vat system.
 The results were all the same.
 At 12 v and using the same distance apart on the electrodes I observed a current of about 70 micro amps passing thru the water.
 And yes, you're right that's a horrible conductor but it was NOT zero it did conduct and using higher voltages would even further overcome the resistance and the results would most likely NOT be linear as you increase the voltage the resistance would break down and you would see a curved results line.